xolvio/rtd/README.md

 ```

 And enjoy seeing all your acceptance & unit tests run with coverage reports, every time you save a file.

+To see the actual coverage report in detail, go to [http://localhost:8000/coverage](http://localhost:8000/coverage)

 How does it work?
 -----------------